go-toschool/licurgo/README.md

 # licurgo
 Licurgo is a legislation orchestrator.
-This repo contains
+This repo contains the tables definitions.